 The Sponsor’s Affidavit is a document that you will need to provide for your immigration documents.
 To receive your I-20, you will need to provide financial documentation from your sponsor.
 Your sponsor is whoever will be financially supporting you while you are earning your degree at Indiana Tech.
 Your sponsor can be one or multiple people.
 Along with Proof of Financial Support, your sponsor will need to fill out Indiana Tech’s Sponsor’s Affidavit, providing their personal information and the amount in USD with which they plan to support you.
 Your admissions counselor will provide you will the form upon your application, but you can also find the Sponsor’s Affidavit of Financial Support online.

 Once you have received your acceptance letter and submitted your financial documents, your admissions counselor will verify your passport information and issue your I-20.
-After confirming your mailing address, you will receive your I-20 through DHL.
-Once your I-20 is shipped, your counselor will send you your SEVIS ID# and instructions on how to pay your I-901 fee and book your visa appointment.
+After confirming this, your counselor will send your I-20 through a secure email along with your SEVIS ID# and instructions on how to pay your I-901 fee and book your visa appointment.

 Both teams are similar and often works together to help the Indiana Tech International Students.
 Essentially, the International Admissions team handles getting you to Indiana Tech but the International Services team takes over helping you once you are actively taking classes.